andrewcaniglia/Compounded-Inflation-Calculator/README.md

 ![compoundinflation](https://github.com/andrewcaniglia/Compounded-Inflation-Calculator/assets/81664882/1431e623-526d-4841-89ac-17b546ade0f9)

-Calculate compounded (aka integrated, cumulative, etc) inflation rates and graph them on a time-series chart.
+Calculate cumulative inflation rates and graph them on a time-series chart.
 Move your cursor on the line to see its exact value.

 App that powers https://compoundinflation.org